thielicious/cLang/README.md

 </lu>
 ```

-(index.php) Create a menu for subsites:
+(index.php) Create a menu for subsites in both languages:
 ```
 <ul id=menu>
 	<li><a href=index.php><?= $clang->check("NEUIGKEITEN","NEWS") ?></a></li> |